Portosystemic Shunts In Your Dog And Cat

 These are costs of these procedures at some of the institutions I talk about in my article.
 In most cases, it was the surgeon who furnished me with the information.
 Those were the costs quoted to me when I wrote this article.
 They are no doubt higher today:

 At the Veterinary School, University Of California, Davis, the workup required to confirm or rule out a portohepatic shunt often ran about $1,000.
 When discovered, closure of a typical single shunt then costs $4,600 – $6,800 in addition.
 The precise cost to operate on your pet cannot be precisely determined before hand because it is impossible to anticipate all the testing that might be required or unforeseen obstacles that might be encountered by your surgeon during surgery.
 When an operable shunt is discovered to be within your pet’s liver itself (an intrahepatic shunt), the veterinarians at Davis sometimes attempted to close it with tiny metal coils advanced into the shunt from the leg through an IV catheter placed in your pet’s leg (similar to how heart catheterization is performed in us humans).
 That cost of that procedure at Davis was quoted to me as $8,600-$12,000.
+All of these prices may now have risen due to inflation.

 At Michigan State College of Veterinary medicine, the workup required to confirm or rule out a portohepatic shunt and visualize it prior to surgery often ran about $1,650.
 A Typical surgery costs to correct a shunt were $2,500 – more if urinary tract stones (calculi) need to be removed; a bit less if not. $3,500 was not an unusual bill for the total service.
+All of these prices may now have risen due to inflation.

 At Auburn University, College of Veterinary Medicine, the initial workup ran from $800 – $1,500.
 The cost of the surgery was typically around $2,000.
 The owner’s final bill was usually $2,500 – $3,500.
 If complications or an extended hospital stay were required, the cost would be proportionately higher.
+All of these prices may now have risen due to inflation.

 At my alma mater, Texas A&M University, the work up, surgery and post-operative care cost the pet owner about $4,000.
+All of these prices may now have risen due to inflation.

 At Queens Veterinary Hospital, University of Cambridge, UK, diagnosis and pre-surgical workup usually cost $1,850- $2,316 (1,200-1,500 £ ) The surgery itself typically costs $3,089-$6,179 (2,000-4,000 £).
 Those estimates did not include the VAT (tax), which I believe was 20%.
 The Willows Centre in Solihull, UK also performed this surgery.
 Their surgeon would not venture an average cost because he found the price too variable.